‘The Voice’ Rumors: Jennifer Lopez Joining Season 13 As Adam Levine & Blake Shelton Quit?

 “[Lopez] would consider working on The Voice if asked since she has a wonderful relationship with NBC,” a source told the site amid the speculation over Jennifer’s potential new gig.
 “A role for Jennifer on The Voice wouldn’t be surprising at all.”

-However, if Jennifer does head to The Voice in 2017, it sounds like she may not stick around on the NBC series for too long as an insider told Hollywood Life that Lopez is actually anticipating the return of the show’s former rival series American Idol, which was canceled after 15 seasons earlier this year.
+However, if Jennifer does head to The Voice in 2017, it sounds like she may not stick around on the NBC series for too long as an insider told Hollywood Life that Lopez is actually anticipating the return of the show’s former rival series American Idol, which was cancelled after 15 seasons earlier this year.

-“Jennifer anticipates that American Idol will return in a few years,” an insider revealed of Lopez’s hopes to head back to her judging chair at the long-running Fox talent search, revealing that Jennifer, who served as a judge on Seasons 10, 13, 14, and 15, “wants to be there for its return.”
+“Jennifer anticipates that American Idol will return in a few years,” an insider revealed of Lopez’s hopes to head back to her judging chair at the long running Fox talent search, revealing that Jennifer, who served as a judge on Seasons 10, 13, 14 and 15, “wants to be there for its return.”

 While Jennifer Lopez nor NBC have spoken out about rumors suggesting that Jennifer could soon be heading to The Voice, fans have been taking to social media ever since it was announced that American Idol would not be returning to screens in 2017 to throw Lopez’s name into the coaching mix for The Voice, urging Jennifer to take her talents to NBC.